 |

-Safety Plan - The immediate message is to exit all threatening situations early (go to another room, go to the grocery) - better leave rather than verbally or physically defend yourself or try to resolve the problem at hand.
+Immediate Message: The immediate message is to calmly and politely exit all threatening situations early (go to the bathroom, go to the grocery, walk the dog, take out the trash) - better to leave than verbally or physically defend yourself or try to resolve the problem at hand.

-The near term message is that a formal safety plan should be constructed should there ever be a need.
-Make it seem as easy and non-threatening.
+Make this seem as easy and non-threatening, not urgent and crisis.
 Say things like "it's just a precaution", "its best to think these things through when you are calm rather than in the moment".

 |